yfrit83/TP-Link-OC-pfsense/README.md

 Roadmap
 -------

 This project may never reach its original goal of becoming a pfSense package.
 The packaging scheme for pfSense has changed.
 Doing this as a pfSense package requires doing it as a FreeBSD package first.
-Doing it as a FreeBSD package means we may as well make it portable to other FreeBSD systems.
+Doing it as a FreeBSD package means, we may as well make it portable to other FreeBSD systems.
 All of this changes how this would be implemented.
 Some of the concepts we can borrow, but it's substantially new work.
 Moreover, because the requirements of the Omada controller deviate from what's strictly available in the FreeBSD package repos, I'm not even sure it's possible.

 As a helper script for installing the Omada controller, this tool remains effective and robust, which is great.
 I see no reason not to continue development here.